 Continually Jesus withdrew from people, daily life activities, and the demands of his ministry to be alone with the Father and pray.
 Jesus’ solitude and silence is a major theme in the Gospels.
-Study this in your Bible and you’ll Discover the Secret of Jesus’ Peace and Power.
+His ongoing, intimate relationship with his Abba was the source of his compassion, wisdom, and power that we see on every page of the Gospels.
+(See my book Your Best Life in Jesus’ Easy Yoke.)

 The priority of Jesus’ solitude and silence is everywhere in the Gospels.
 It’s how he began his ministry.
 It’s how he made important decisions.
 It’s how he dealt with troubling emotions like grief.
 It’s how he dealt with the constant demands of his ministry and cared for his soul.
 It’s how he taught his disciples.
 It’s how he prepared for important ministry events.
 It’s how he prepared for his death on the cross.